 The key to perfect caramelized onions is TIME.
 Let them cook over low heat for at least 45 minutes-one hour.
 Check out this post for more tips.
 Vegan feta can be hard to find, but if you do, it's worth adding.

 Sour Cream and Chives

-Add 1/2 cup of vegan sour cream and 3 tbsp finely chopped chives to base recipe.
+Add ½ cup of vegan sour cream and 3 tablespoon finely chopped chives to base recipe.